RazrFalcon/svgcleaner-gui/README.md

 ### Usage notes

- - Time in folder item is just a sum of children items.
-It's not a total time spend for cleaning since it doesn't count that we can use parallel jobs.
  - If an input file is SVGZ and output SVG you probably will get a negative cleaning ratio.

 ### Roadmap